LanaKhalifa/deep-learning-flood-modeling/README.md

 ### Setup:
 ## 1. From Simulations to Data
 Note: “Plan” and “Simulation” are used interchangeably throughout this repository.
-**python main.generate_patches:** takes each simulation (210 in total) terrain and water depth maps and generates and augment patches saved here:
+**python main.generate_patches:** takes each simulation (210 in total) terrain and water depth maps and generates and augments patches. saves here:

   └── `simulations_to_samples/processed_data/patches/prj_##/plan_##/`
 <img width="1280" height="366" alt="image" src="https://github.com/user-attachments/assets/066520cc-c46a-41b2-a808-cc0b7dfc524a" />

-**python main.generate_datasets**:loads the extracted patches and assembles them into datasets  according to the logic below. datasets saved here:
+**python main.generate_datasets**:loads the extracted patches and assembles them into datasets  according to the logic below. saves here:

   └── `simulations_to_samples/processed_data/datasets/`
 - small_train / small_val: Selects 2 simulations from each project.
 A project refers to a collection of simulations (i.e., a set of flood scenarios occuring on nearby terrains).
 - big_train / big_val: Includes all simulations from all projects, excluding 7 simulations per project which are reserved for big_test.
 - prj_03_train_val / prj_03_test: Mirrors the prj_03 simulations found in big_train, big_val, and big_test. prj_03 contains the highest-quality, hand-curated simulations—unlike the automatically generated settings used elsewhere in the dataset.

-**python main.generate_dataloaders:** simply generate deep learning ready dataloaders from datasets. each sample should look as below. dataloaders saved:
+**python main.generate_dataloaders:** simply generate deep learning ready dataloaders from datasets. each sample should look as below. saves here:

   └── `simulations_to_samples/processed_data/dataloaders/`
 <img width="920" height="377" alt="image" src="https://github.com/user-attachments/assets/981097c6-b6da-4b15-986a-6e5d445e38e6" />